marcoyuuu/PR-Disaster-Tweets/README.md

 ## Acknowledgments
 - HumAID dataset
 - ISCRAM18 dataset
 - Contributors and researchers involved in data collection and analysis

+## Citation
+Citations are included in CITATION.md file.